DJSeb/kernelshark-naps/README.md

+# Navigation
+Main branch is really only here because of technicalities, it is advised to pick from an actual release branch.
+Main just follows `release-unmodified`.

 # Project Overview

 **Naps** (also referred to as naps or just Plugin) is a plugin for the trace-cmd data visualiser KernelShark.
 Nap, in